Patients and Visitors

 Symptoms of COVID-19:

 Some transplant patients and those patients that are immune suppressed may develop pneumonia.
-At the current time, there are no vaccines but, there are studies ongoing to develop them.
+Currently there are no vaccines available but there is continuing research to develop these and other treatments.
 It is important to note that if you have these symptoms it does not mean you definitely have this infection, as many viral illnesses can cause similar symptoms.
+If you are unwell please contact your GP or 111 for further advice.

 We are working very hard to work out the best way to monitor you and keep you as safe as possible during these difficult times.